I started without technology on purpose.

-I intentionally started without technology.
-Instead of letting the CMS define the problem, I worked directly with content, product, sales, and engineering teams to answer a simple question: what does success look like for you?
+Instead of letting the CMS define the problem, I sat with content, product, sales, and engineering teams and asked one question: what does success look like for you?

-From those insights, we defined a UX strategy grounded in shared outcomes and real operating constraints.
-The focus was on aligning mental models: how content moves, how sales teams access and use it, how product and engineering support it, and how the system adapts over time.
+So we built one.
+A UX strategy grounded in shared outcomes — how content moves, how sales teams use it, how it gets supported, and how it grows over time.

-The result was a clear experience model leaders could champion, teams could execute against, and the organization could scale globally — without the technology ever driving the strategy.
+The result: a model leaders could champion, teams could execute, and the org could scale globally.
+The technology never drove the strategy.
+The people did.

 Improved sales readiness & content production for 20,000+ users